BrigadaSOS/Nadeshiko/README.md

-# NadeDB
+# Nadeshiko
-NadeDB is an online sentence search engine designed to display content from a wide variety of media including anime, J-dramas, films and more.
+Nadeshiko is an online sentence search engine designed to display content from a wide variety of media including anime, J-dramas, films and more.

 ## Features
 - **Multilingual Search:** Search for Japanese sentences using Japanese characters, English, or Spanish terms.